FabienD/docker-stack/README.md

 ### v2

-- [ ] Re-implement docker compose using Docker API instead of rely on "docker compose" plugin.
+- [ ] Use a better architecture for the cli tool, improve the code quality.

 ## Contributing